Namchee/instablitz/README.md

 | ---------------------- | ------------------------------------------------- |
 | `extension.instablitz` | InstaBlitz: Share current workspace on StackBlitz |
 <!-- commands -->

+## FAQ

+### This extension doesn't work when I use Visual Studio Code inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/)

+There are 2 ways to solve this problem:

+1. Install a web browser on the WSL environment and use it as the default handler for `.html` files
+2. Use [`wslview`](https://wslutiliti.es/wslu/) to allow WSL to access host's browser.

 ## License